The Man Between: Plot

-Ivo and Susanne narrowly avoid capture and wander through the ruins of East Berlin.
-They try to board a train at Friedrichstrasse but there are too many ID checks.
-They sabotage a generator to kill the lights to cross a large building site.
-The message boy (Horst) appears on the east side (it is not explained how he crosses the border).
-Ivo persuades a woman to give them her flat for the night.
+Ivo bribes a woman to let them hide in her flat for the night.
 They kiss for the first time and it is implied they sleep together.
 The boy comes to the flat with a laundry lorry driven by Kastner.
-They hide in the back as it drives to the crossing point.
-They hold each other.
+They hide in the back as it drives to the crossing point, holding each other.

-Ultimately, as Ivo and Susanne are only a few feet from the Brandenburg Gate, hidden in the back of a truck, the truck breaks down.
-Kastner gets it restarted but not before drawing attention to the lorry, as during his attempts to restart the truck, the capped boy circles on his bike in no-mans-land and has been noticed by one of the border guards; it is he who has unwittingly betrayed them by his presence.
-Ivo jumps out of the back and is chased by the border guards as he runs from the vehicle.
+Just as the East German border guards are about the wave the truck through the gate, the engine stalls.
+Kastner gets it restarted, but not before drawing attention to the lorry.
+During his attempts to restart the engine, the capped boy circles on his bike a few metres from the checkpoint and has been noticed by one of the border guards; it is he who has unwittingly betrayed them by his presence.
+To distract the guards, Ivo jumps out of the back and is chased as he runs from the vehicle.
 As the truck crosses the neutral zone Ivo tries to reach the back and she reaches back for his hand, but he is gunned down by the guards, having sacrificed his life to help Susanne escape.